TheCocoTeam/source-watcher-core/README.md

 sudo docker-compose build
 ```

-Optional step, list the Docker images to confirm it's there:
+An optional step, list the Docker images to confirm it's there:

 ```shell
 sudo docker image ls